CodiumTeam/the-house-that-jack-built/README.md

-Kata to practice object oriented programming.
+Kata to practice object-oriented programming.

 This is a reduced version of the song, with only 5 verses.